dan-rodrigues/super-miyamoto-sprint/README.md

 Sound effects are included by default but music is not.
 Running any of the Makefile targets with `MUSIC=1` will:

-1. Download and extract audio from a preconfigured Youtube video using youtube-dl with (default is included but can be changed in Makefile)
+1. Download and extract audio from preconfigured Youtube videos using youtube-dl with (default is included but can be changed in Makefile)
-2. Convert it using ffmpeg to the required system format (IMA-ADPCM)
+2. Convert them using ffmpeg to the required system format (IMA-ADPCM)
-3. Include it in the output binary
+3. Include them in the output binary

 ### Extra prerequisities